Aari embroidery work

 A step by step video tutorials to do Aari work for beginners

-First, the fabric is stretched over a wooden frame which has four stands to keep the frame straight just like a table, so that the artist can do work with relax.
-Next, using thread and the aari needle, artisans embellish the cloth with cotton, silk and zari threads with sequins, beads, pearls, rhinestones etc. Usually, before embroidery the design is traced on the fabric.
+First, the fabric is stretched over a wooden frame, which has four stands to keep the frame straight, just like a table, so that the artist can do work with relaxation.
+Next, using thread and the aari needle, artisans embellish the cloth with cotton, silk, and zari threads, using sequins, beads, pearls, rhinestones, etc. Usually, before embroidery, the design is traced to the fabric.

 The History Behind the Aari Work

-Aari work traces back to 12th century, the Mughal era where the fascinating floral motifs, traditional motifs were used.
-During that era, these embroidery works used to be done for royal and elite class people.
-So, it is one of the costliest embroidery types of India.
-Places in India like Rajasthan, Lucknow, Uttar Pradesh, and Delhi are known to be practiced Aari embroidery till now.
+Aari work traces back to the 12th century, the Mughal era, when fascinating floral motifs and traditional motifs were used.
+During that era, these embroidery works were done for royal and elite-class people.
+So, it is one of the costliest embroidery types in India.
+Places in India like Rajasthan, Lucknow, Uttar Pradesh, and Delhi are known to have practised Aari embroidery until now.

-This embroidery uses semi precious stones, beads along with zari and silk threads to add richness and extra charm to the cloth.
-The needle which is used to create pattern, makes chain stitch in process.
-This embroidery is done on any kind of fabric like velvet, cotton, silk, chanderi, organza etc. Natural motifs like flowers, leaves, vines, trees, birds, mango motifs or paisley motifs, jaal motifs are done in this embroidery style.
-Due to its versatility, the embroidery is being practiced in contemporary fashion as well as traditional attires.
+This embroidery uses semi-precious stones and beads along with zari and silk threads to add richness and extra charm to the cloth.
+The needle, which is used to create patterns, makes chain stitches in the process.
+This embroidery is done on any kind of fabric like velvet, cotton, silk, Chanderi, organza etc. Natural motifs like flowers, leaves, vines, trees, birds, mango motifs, paisley motifs, and jaal motifs are done in this embroidery style.
+Due to its versatility, embroidery is being practised in contemporary fashion as well as traditional attires.

 The Application of Aari Work

-Aari work is considered as one of the most time consuming and tedious hand needle work.
-So, today, artisans work on a cloth together as a group, making the work less time consuming and less costly.
-In modern days, sarees, lehenga, kurti, sherwanis, sometimes shirts and party wear gowns are also seen to be done Aari work on them.
+Aari work is considered one of the most time-consuming and tedious hand needlework.
+So, today, artisans work on a cloth together as a group, making the work less time-consuming and less costly.
+In modern days, sarees, lehengas, kurtis, sherwanis, sometimes shirts, and party wear gowns are also seen to have Aari work on them.

 Tips for Maintaining Aari Work

-As Aari work is costly, and very intrinsic delicate work, it should be maintained with proper care.
-Generally dry cleaning is recommended for such fabric, though, gentle hand wash can be done to retain the newness of the fabric.
+As Aari work is costly and very intrinsically delicate, it should be maintained with proper care.
+Dry cleaning is generally recommended for such fabric, though a gentle hand wash can be done to retain its newness.

 List of Certificate Courses offered by Disha Fashion Institute